Dog chewing beef hide for dental health — Farm Hounds natural dog chews

-With February being National Pet Dental Month, we’d like to take a moment and review why we think daily chewing is one of the best activities you can provide for your canine companions.
+February is National Pet Dental Month, and we’d like to take a moment and review why we think daily chewing is one of the best activities you can provide for your canine companions.

 Why does cleaning teeth lead to a healthier dog?

-Keeping teeth clean can literally extend the lifespan of your pet.
-The driving concept behind this is that dental hygiene will improve quality of life and extend their lifespan because you are preventing future diseases that often begin with dental problems.
+Keeping your pet's teeth clean can literally extend your pet's lifespan.
+The core concept is that dental hygiene improves quality of life and extends lifespan by preventing future diseases that often begin with dental problems.

 Why is Dental Disease (Periodontal Disease) so destructive?

 As plaque turns into tartar, gingivitis or inflammation of the gums becomes a factor.
-This leads to an increase in oral bacteria, which can eventually enter the bloodstream, stressing the immune system's response and putting specific organs at risk.
+This increases oral bacteria, which can eventually enter the bloodstream, stressing the immune system and putting specific organs at risk.
 Three organs are more susceptible to the spread of oral bacteria: the heart, the liver, and the kidneys.

 Where does dental disease start?